 Program navigation support – making the process of participating in the IQ MF EE program easier through integrated program services.
 This can include a single point or reduced points of contact, application and enrollment support, coordinating access to other programs, assisting with coordination of rebates, incentives, and financing options, monitoring progress, and more.

-Application ease – reducing application burdens, which can include a single or universal intake application.
+Application ease – reducing application burdens, which can include a single or universal intake application or other simplified processes.

 Comprehensive technical assistance – supporting participants with technical assistance, which can include navigating audits and auditors, reviewing scopes of work proposed, discussing available rebates, incentives, and financing options, providing a list of potential contractors, supporting post-project quality inspections and annual benchmarking services, and more.